BECOME A BRAIN HEALTH COACH →

 The Wizard and Lizard Brain Metaphor

-Kind Voice also emerged from my understanding of how to integrate shame.
 In NICABM's course on compassion and shame, there's a powerful line: "Self-compassion fills the potholes of shame."
 This phrase captures how compassion supports the integration of the default mode network (DMN) --the brain region referred to as the "lizard brain" in the Brain Health Programs.
 To activate the default mode network, researchers have participants recall a recent moment of shame or engage in self-criticism, as shown in the slide below.

 Repeatedly activating this brain region can create some sense of calm, but it comes at a cost.
 In the Brain Health Programs, we call this a Harmful Safety Strategy, also known as Diesel Fuel.